sshniro/zap-docs/source/includes/explore.md

 $ curl "http://localhost:8080/JSON/ajaxSpider/view/fullResults/"
 ```

-Use the following commands on the right to view the number of results or to obtain
+Use the following commands on the right to view the number of results or to obtain the entire results or a limited set of
+results.

 ### Stop the AJAX Spider